-Heart Disease and disease of the circulatory system account for 1 in every 3 deaths in the industrialised world.
+Heart Disease and disease of the circulatory system account for 1 in every 3 deaths in the industrialized world.
 One adult dies from heart disease every three minutes.
 Yet sadly, most of these deaths are preventable, if people would just adopt healthier dietary and lifestyle choices.

 Conventional medicine asserts that cholesterol is the cause of heart disease (lipid theory) because it is found in the plaques that block the arteries, but there is little scientific evidence to support this and none to support the idea that high-fat foods are contributing to heart disease.